anujdutt9/anujdutt9.github.io/talks.md

 * Presented on the topic <b>Deploying TFLite Models with Flutter</b> at the meetup hosted by the <a href="https://www.meetup.com/tensorflow-user-group-chandigarh/">TFUG Chandigarh</a> in December, 2020. <a href="https://docs.google.com/presentation/d/1x1Qc0bX46Zv9M156xrtCaSjLrskJKyea4CqK51hxdR8/edit?usp=sharing">Slide Deck</a>, <a href="https://github.com/anujdutt9/TFUG_Projects">GitHub repository</a>.

+* Presented at the AI Hardware and Embedded AI Summit on the topic <b>Model Compression Techniques for EdgeAI</b>. <a href="https://player.vimeo.com/video/868300770">Video Session</a>

 # Patents

 * <a href="https://patentimages.storage.googleapis.com/75/41/10/47a7d2de9c3291/US20200329297A1.pdf">Automated Control of Noise Reduction or Noise Masking</a>